Nethereum/ujo-backend/README.md

 # Ujo Nethereum backend reference architecture

 This Backend Ethereum integration uses Nethereum, Blockchain Processing, Data Processing, Azure Search, Azure Table Storage, Queuing, Web jobs and Ipfs.
-The Ujo elements were deprecated due to a change on architecture direction but a good reference architecture to get started on smart contract data driven scenarios (permissioned chains, consortiums, sidechains, etc), also it fits other requirements which may not be specific to smart contract data events, another could be the monitoring of ERC20 tokens in a DEX registry.
+The Ujo elements were deprecated due to a change on architecture direction, but this serves as an example reference architecture on smart contract data driven scenarios (permissioned chains, consortiums, sidechains, etc), and the integration with cloud components in Azure.

 The solution for this problem domain focuses on the performance needs required to monitor and process events and log changes of millions of smart contracts (ie artists or works) which are part of common registry.
 It becomes rather hard to create and maintain filter logs using the bloom filters for that huge amount of smart contracts, which will then be queued or injected interface implentation for further processing of the smart contract changes.